 I was obsessed with the sea, with boats and especially fishing from the time I was a small child.
 I don’t know how it happened.
-Perhaps it was a result of me being born and raised on the Atlantic sea shore where what we called “fresh air” was the scent of the sea breeze, and sea fog and fog horns were common night sounds.
+Perhaps it was a result of me being born and raised on the Atlantic sea shore where what we called “fresh air” was just the sent of salty sea breeze..

-My early life played out within a short walk of Gravesend Bay, and the “Narrows”—the busy port entry between Brooklyn and Staten Island.
-On the Bay’s shore, I would clamber down among the the gray rip-rap where Atlantic sea waves crashed on windy days.
-Or fish from a sea splashed rocky perch while watching coastal ships or foreign freighters enter NY Harbor or anchor in Gravesend to await a vacant dock along the Manhattan shore.
+My early life played out within a short walk of Gravesend Bay, and the “Narrows”—the busy port of entry between Brooklyn and Staten Island.
+On the shore of that bay I could clamber down among the the gray rip-rap where Atlantic sea waves crashed on windy days.
+Or fish from a sea splashed rocky perch while watching coastal ships or foreign freighters steam into NY Harbor or others anchor in Gravesend to await a vacant dock along the Manhattan shore.

 At night, sea fogs often enveloped our house.
-Thick fogs stilled night sounds by muffling all near-by night traffic noises, but a freighter’s mournful fog horns a mile off shore pierced the mists and rattled the loose glass in my bedroom window.
-Then too on these nights, the clanging bell of the Narrow’s channel buoy could be heard loud and clear.
+Thick fogs muffled night sounds to bring strange, almost deep forest silence as it quelled night traffic noises, but a freighter’s mournful fog horns, a mile off shore pierced the mists and rattled the loose glass in my bedroom window.
+Then too on these nights, the far off clanging bell of the Narrow’s channel buoy could be heard loud and clear.

 But if that was not enough, each summer, as a boy, I spent at least two months on Long Island’s North Shore.
 There too I was only a short bare-foot walk from the sea shore.
 Not the salty Atlantic, but the inland sea-way of Long Island Sound and the Nissequogue River estuary— a tidal inlet in Smithtown Bay.